MUNDESLEY

 Mundesley All Saints church |

-Inside Mundesley church |
+Inside Mundesley church looking towards the altar |

-Inside Mundesley church |
+Inside Mundesley church looking towards the back |

-View of Mundesley from the coast path |
+The view over Mundesley from the coast path |

 On the road south out of Mundesley, you will find Stow Mill; which was built as a flour mill in around 1826 by James Gaze.
-The mill was operational until 1930, when most of its interior machinery was removed and turned into a small home.
-In 1960 it was redeemed, when it was selected for preservation by Norfolk County Council and since then it has been maintained and restored by private owners with the help of donations and admission charges.
-Today, this wonderful mill is open to visitors most days, and there is an adjacent small shop.
+The windmill was operational until 1930, when most of its interior machinery was removed and turned into a small home.
+In 1960 it was redeemed, when it was selected for preservation by Norfolk County Council and since then it has been maintained and restored by private owners.
+It was once open to the public, but is now a holiday home and not open to the public (sadly). |

 Stow Mill near Mundesley |